Scholarships Available

 Mildred/Don Vanderwerp Scholarship

-Two, non-renewable awards to two graduating high school seniors from Fremont High School pursuing future educational goals in the area of political science or teaching.
+To be awarded to a graduating high school senior from Fremont High School pursuing future educational goals in the area of political science or teaching

 - GPA of 3.5 or above

-One, non-renewable scholarship to a graduating high school senior from Fremont High School pursuing an education degree.
+To be awarded to a graduating high school senior from Fremont High School pursuing an education degree

 - Minimum 3.0 GPA